MrTango/rispy/README.md

 ### Customizing implementations

-Creating a custom implentation involves creating a class that inherits a base class, and overriding the necessary variables and methods.
+Creating a custom implementation involves creating a class that inherits a base class, and overriding the necessary variables and methods.
 One of the existing parsers can also be inherited.
 Inheriting an existing class is advantageous if only minor changes need to be made.
-The sections below document what is available to be overriden, along with a few examples.
+The sections below document what is available to be overridden, along with a few examples.

 #### Parsing